 How Hard is it to Learn How to Fly a Helicopter?

-During your first few lessons you will be sweating, tense, and absolutely exhausted by the end of each lesson – Why, because you will be trying to control something that is like nothing you have ever done before, and you are in the air which adds some terrifying factor to it.
-The fact is you are always safe providing you do your training with an experienced helicopter instructor in the seat next to you!
+During your first few lessons, you will be sweating, tense, and absolutely exhausted by the end of each lesson – Why, because you will be trying to control something that is like nothing you have ever done before, and you are in the air which adds some terrifying factor to it.
+The fact is you are always safe provided you do your training with an experienced helicopter instructor in the seat next to you!

 I used to love teaching people their first few hours in the helicopter as it reminded me of when I was in the exact same position and wrestling with this flying thing.
 It’s tough!
 Your first lesson will have the instructor take off and get you up into the air and show you how all the controls affect the flight of the helicopter.
 One by one they will let you have a go on each control and before long you will find yourself controlling all of them.